Connect with us

 Jackson State community members have said the silence makes it harder for them to hold the board accountable for its decision-making.

-On Thursday, March 2, the IHL board met twice — all trustees attended virtually — and immediately went into executive to discuss “a Jackson State University personnel matter.”
+On Thursday, March 2, the IHL board met twice — all trustees attended virtually — and immediately went into executive session to discuss “a Jackson State University personnel matter.”
 After the final meeting, members of the press and public questioned IHL spokesperson Caron Blanton about how the board could call an open meeting but immediately close it to the public.

 “It was an open meeting, you were all here, you could all hear everything except for what was said in executive session,” Blanton said at the time.